AbishekBhandari/QuizApp_flutter/README.md

 A new Flutter project.

-The quiz app include following screens:
+The quiz app includes following screens:
 Quiz screen (with the question, options, and a submit button) Result screen (displaying the user's score)